shumway/mcdowell/README.md

 Illinois, I taught myself C++ and Java, reading _Design Patterns_ by the Gang of Four and Bjarne Stroustrup's tome _The C++ Programming Language_ cover to cover.
-Nevertheless, my computing skills are heavy on numerical methods, especially Monte Carlo techniques for many-body physics and linear algebraic techniques for implicit solutions to partial differential equations.
+Nevertheless, my computing skills are heavy on numerical methods, especially Monte Carlo techniques for quantum many-body physics and linear algebraic techniques for implicit solutions to partial differential equations.
 Since then I have also studied software craftsmanship, which offers another beautiful and practical perspective computer programming.